chbh-opensource/chbh-on-bear/docs/mri/spm.md

 # SPM12

-More coming soon! please email andrew or raise a PR on github if you'd like to contribute to this page
+More coming soon!
+Please email Andrew or raise a pull request on GitHub if you'd like to contribute to this page.

 ## Running first-level analyses with parfor